On this page there’s just a bit on what equipment I’m running right now:

 Backups are handled with Crashplan.

 Software: Most of the things I do are text based, so I try to keep it simple, such as editors like BBEdit or Notepad++, Scrivener for longer works, and even RedNoteBook for journalling.
 As I move machines, I tend to keep work in progress on SpiderOak and I still use Evernote quite a bit.
-Video editing I do in iMovie, and I tend to use YouTube and Vimeo for web availability.
+Video editing I do in Premiere Elements now, and I tend to use YouTube (and previously Vimeo) for video availability.

 Hosting: This blog is housed on some space at Pair Networks where I also keep some personal projects and experiments.
-All of my e-mail is run via my own domain names, but uses Rackspace Mail as a backend.
-There are free equivalents for email, and of course webmail, but these work well , I can easily use alts for things easily, no ads in sight and costs 10USD/month.
+All of my e-mail is now run via my own domain names, using Pair again as a back-end.
+There are free equivalents for email, and of course web-mail, but this work well, I can use alts for things easily, no ads in sight, and costs 6USD/month for the hosting and mail.

 Random gadgets in frequent use: